kdoore/CS2335-Gitbook/animation_controller.md

 ### Animator Controller

 The Animator Controller, Mechanim, is a visual interface for creating a state machine to control animations in Unity.
 It has the ability to utilize input parameters as event signals, these input parameters provide the connection between the Mechanim state-machine and custom C\# scripts.
-There are many online tutorial examples that show how to use Mechanim as a state-machine to control game-logic, instead of animations.
 The animation controller has a set of nodes that correspond to states, it is easy to add arc - transitions between nodes.
 Each transition can be configured to use any number of conditions to determine when a transition is executed to change the current state of the system.
+There are also many online tutorial examples that show how to use Mechanim as a state-machine to control game-logic, instead of animations.

-### Animation Component
+### Animator Component

-In order to integrate an animation with a gameObject, we need a 2D gameObject that has a Sprite Renderer, then we can add an Animation Component from the component miscellaneous tab.
+In order to integrate an animation with a gameObject, we need a 2D gameObject that has a Sprite Renderer, then we can add an Animator Component from the component miscellaneous tab.
 Then select the empty animator-controller section in the inspector to select an animation controller from your assets folder.

 ### Custom Player-Controller Script